ProboCI/probo-docs/docs/plugins/drupal-plugin.md

 ---
 The Probo Drupal plugin provides an easy way to set Drupal site configuration options in a Probo Build, and quickly integrate a Drupal website's repository.
 To use the Probo Drupal plugin you must declare `plugin: Drupal` in your `.probo.yaml` file.
 The Drupal plugin's parameters can automate some steps specific to Drupal such as reverting features, running database updates, clearing caches, or performing other build configuration steps.

 The Probo Drupal plugin inherits all [Probo LAMP plugin](/plugins/lamp-plugin/) configuration options.
-This allows additional Probo Build steps in your `.probo.yaml` file to layer additional LAMP configuration options and commands on top of the Drupal site specific configuration.
+This allows additional Probo Build steps in your `.probo.yaml` file to layer LAMP configuration options and commands on top of the Drupal site specific configuration.

 ## Directory Configuration